VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Evaluation Metrics

 \subsection{VBench-I2V}

-We evaluate image-conditioned video quality using the VBench Image-to-Video (I2V) evaluation suite, denoted as VBench-I2V.
+We evaluate image-to-video generation quality using the VBench Image-to-Video (I2V) evaluation suite, denoted as VBench-I2V.
 For each generated clip, we follow the official VBench-I2V protocol: the conditioning image and its corresponding generated video are fed into the evaluation pipeline, which computes a set of learned, human-aligned metrics that jointly capture video-image consistency and perceptual video quality.
 In our experiments, we report the following eight VBench-I2V dimensions, and define the \emph{Overall Score} as the simple arithmetic mean of these eight normalized scores, where higher values indicate better performance:

 \begin{itemize} \item \textbf{Imaging Quality.} This metric measures low-level image fidelity, including sharpness and the absence of artifacts such as blur, noise, or overexposure.
-VBench uses an image quality predictor (e.g., MUSIQ), averaging scores across frames to obtain a video-level imaging quality score.
+VBench uses an image quality predictor (e.g., MUSIQ) and averages its scores across frames to obtain a video-level imaging-quality score.

 \item \textbf{Aesthetic Quality.} This dimension assesses the artistic and aesthetic appeal of individual frames, including composition, color harmony, and realism.
 VBench applies an aesthetic quality predictor (e.g., the LAION aesthetic model) to each frame and averages the predictions over the clip.